-An elderly family is one in which the head, spouse, cohead, or sole member is an elderly person.
-Identifying elderly families is important because these families qualify for special deductions from income as described in Chapter 6.
+An elderly family is one in which the head, spouse, co-head, or sole member is an elderly person.
+Identifying elderly families is important because elderly families qualify for the elderly family allowance as described in Chapter 6.

 3-I.I.
-PERSONS WITH DISABILITIES AND DISABLED FAMILY [24 CFR 5.403]
+PERSONS WITH DISABILITIES AND DISABLED FAMILY [24 CFR 5.403, FR Notice 02/03/12]